 2. The Bhagavad Gita – By Eknath Easwaran

-This book is the translation of Bhagavad Gita in a very readable, precise and profound way.
-With the 55 pages, introduction places Gita in a historical context, presents key concepts, and bring outs the universality and persistence of its teaching.
+This book is the translation of Bhagavad Gita in a very readable, precise, and profound way.
+With the 55 pages, the introduction places Gita in a historical context, presents key concepts, and brings out the universality and persistence of its teaching.

-The book shows the scenario of Arjun asking his valued guide, Krishna, the fundamentals of life in the battlefield where Krishna gives him the insight of life, success and to be victorious.
+The book shows the scenario of Arjun asking his valued guide, Krishna, the fundamentals of life on the battlefield where Krishna gives him the insight of life, success, and to be victorious.
 The whole Gita is explained reliably in the speech of Krishna.

-This book’s author Easwaran grew up in the Hindu tradition in India, learned Sanskrit from the young age, and became a professor of English literature.
+This book’s author Easwaran grew up in the Hindu tradition in India, learned Sanskrit from a young age, and became a professor of English literature.